sethforprivacy/sethforprivacy.com/content/posts/dispelling-ctv-fud.md

 - [OP_CHECKTEMPLATEVERIFY | Bitcoin Optech](https://bitcoinops.org/en/topics/op_checktemplateverify/)
 - [Covenants | Bitcoin Optech](https://bitcoinops.org/en/topics/covenants/)

-## Covenants could have unintended consequences
+## CTV could have unintended consequences

 While this is a great place to *start* when considering proposals to Bitcoin, there has to be a point where you say "we've done enough research and resolved all known bad consequences."
 This one is easy to refute (thanks [@lopp](https://twitter.com/lopp)!), as there are also unintended consequences of **not** improving the protocol; i.e. a lack of approachable privacy, a harsh limit on how many people can self-custody Bitcoin, a less useful Lightning network, etc. We can quantify some of these, but there are surely many more that cannot be quantified (yet).